cass-codes/event_counter/README.md

 * Navigate to the root directory of the project
 * `> tsc src/*.ts`
 * `> node src/index.js`
-Note: the whole thing does take a few mintues to run as it's currently implemented asynchronously.
+Note: the whole thing does take 10 full mintues to run as it's currently implemented asynchronously.
+If you do not wish to wait you can comment out the tests you don't wish to run.